 Quite possibly the crown of our Golden Circle Travel Guide is Gulfoss Waterfall.
 Its name means ‘golden waterfall’ and refers to the colored hues of its glacial waters.
 Or does it?
 There is a popular Icelandic legend that tells of a rich farmer called Gýgur who had so much money that he could not bear the idea of anyone else having it after his death.
 Gýgur carefully filled a large coffer with all his money and threw it into the waterfall – giving Gulfoss its golden name!

 The Gulfoss waterfall is one of the world’s best waterfalls.
 Unlike many other waterfalls, you can experience the view from the top from various vantage points – including one located on the side of the waterfall.
 The Gulfoss Waterfall is on the Hvítá river (‘Hvítá’ means ‘white’) and comprises of two waterfalls which have a combined drop of 32 meters.
 The larger waterfall tumbles 21 meters!
 The Hvítá flows south-westwards through a canyon and is fed by the meltwaters of the Langjökull (Long Glacier).
 During the summer months, the meltwaters are at their greatest and the waterfall has its highest flow rate – an impressive 2,000 cubic meters per second.
-Explore Gulfoss and more on this 5-day tour in the Golden Circle and beyond.
+Explore Gulfoss and more on this 5-day tour package in the Golden Circle and beyond.

 The first tourists visited the waterfall in 1875.
 Even back then they needed an expert guide.
 Sigriòur Tómasdóttir (1871-1957) lived nearby with her family and became a popular character linked with the falls.
 She was one of ten children and, because early tourists found access to the falls difficult, Sigriòur and her siblings would act as guides.
 Together they created the first trail for visitors to follow.
 Sigriòur always fought for the preservation of the waterfall she loved.
 In 1979, the Gulfoss and its environment became a nature reserve to protect it for future generations.
 A memorial stone was erected in honor of Sigriòur, near her beloved waterfall.
 But will the waterfalls stay protected?
 Some in Iceland debate whether to harness powerful waterfalls to produce hydroelectricity, while others want them to stay just as they are.